-2. Kramer is a widow.
+2. Kramer is a widower.

 Despite an endless stream of failed business ventures—Kramerica, sausage manufacturing, underwear modeling—Kramer never appears at a loss for money.
 He’s able to afford a New York City apartment without any apparent means of employment.
-User NwlinsTigers9 of the TigerDroppings.com forum posited that the reason Kramer appears unconcerned with his finances is because he’s a widow living off an inheritance.
+User NwlinsTigers9 of the TigerDroppings.com forum posited that the reason Kramer appears unconcerned with his finances is because he’s a widower living off an inheritance.
 Having a deceased wife would explain why he attempts to emulate a domestic dynamic with Jerry, seemingly sharing in everything Jerry owns.
 Those nonsensical attempts to earn money are simply a way for Kramer to occupy his sad, lonely mind following the loss of his significant other.

 Few onscreen families appear to be as dysfunctional as the Costanzas, with George being continually browbeaten by his parents, Frank and Estelle.
 In 2016, Cracked writer Markos Hasiotis presented a possible motivation for why the family relations are so strained.
 In the season three episode “The Suicide,” George is reminded that his brother once got a woman named Pauline pregnant.
-George’s tendency to dwell on the lives of others may have prompted him to call this mystery sibling and remind him his life is in tatters, sending him into a depression that led to him offing himself.
+George’s tendency to dwell on the lives of others may have prompted him to call this mystery sibling and remind him his life is in tatters, sending him into a depression that led to his death.
 In the next episode, “The Fix-Up,” George is clearly dismayed.
 And in subsequent episodes, his parents’ hostility could be attributed to their resentment over George inciting his brother to make a premature exit.
 This would also explain the urn seen in the Costanza household, as well as the single table spot left empty when the family gathers to eat.